Sneh1999/Shopify-winter2021-ImageRepo/README.md

     <u><h2 align="center">Authentication</h2></u>
 </p>

 -  I chose JWT based authentication.
-The server generates a JWT token that verifies the user identity and sends it to the back to the client.
+The server generates a JWT token that verifies the user identity and sends  back to the client.
 - I have created an admin  which has access to all the functionalities in the Image Repository and can function as the root to get the details of other users.By default the first user created is the admin user.

     ```